OzymandiasTheGreat/articles/backup-server/article.md

 > You really shouldn't put your password in plain-text files.
 > Instead enable 2-factor authentication and create an app password for this.

-You'll also need to enable IMAP in the GMail settings.
-In GMail click the cog in the top right >> See all settings >> Forwarding and POP/IMAP, select Enable IMAP and click Save changes.
+You'll also need to enable IMAP in the Gmail settings.
+In Gmail click the cog in the top right >> See all settings >> Forwarding and POP/IMAP, select Enable IMAP and click Save changes.

-Let's create the mail directory with `mkdir -p /media/data/Google/GMail` and run initial sync with `mbsync --all`.
+Let's create the mail directory with `mkdir -p /media/data/Google/Gmail` and run initial sync with `mbsync --all`.
 Once it completes let's make a cron job for this task too.
 Again, run `crontab -e`, scroll to last line and put `30 */1 * * * mbsync --all >> /home/ozymandias/mbsync.log 2>&1`.
 This time the cron line should already be pretty clear.
 We're running mbsync 30 minutes past every hour and saving log in our home directory.

-We used GMail here, but with minor changes to the .mbsyncrc, you can use any mail provider that supports IMAP.
+We used Gmail here, but with minor changes to the .mbsyncrc, you can use any mail provider that supports IMAP.
 Which in this day and age should mean all of them.

 ### Calendar and Contacts